Skip to main content

 Prerequisites

-• Raspberry Pi 4 Model B (4GB RAM)
+• Raspberry Pi 5 or Raspberry Pi 4 Model B

 Clone Source Code